FAIRmat-NFDI/nexus_definitions/docs/tutorial/nexus-to-nomad.md

-# Generate a nexus file and upload it to nomad
+# Generate a NeXus file and upload it to nomad